 Leadership vs Management: Is One More Important Than the Other?

-In the ongoing understanding and debate of leadership and management, the question is often is one more important than the other?
+In the ongoing understanding and debate of leadership and management, people wonder if one more important than the other?
 I can definitively say, “No” and both are critical to overall success.

 The result of leadership is necessary for effective management.
 It’s hard – if not impossible – to manage effectively without people who have the right attitudes and behaviors.
 At best, execution is mediocre.